erikajoelleee/spaceman/README.md

 1. Newer icebox features to include images that will appear once Spaceman is launched when an incorrect letter is guessed in the code
 2. Lightning round mode - speed round of words to guess within a set time limit
 3. Keyboard functionality - using the keyboard as well as the clickable button board for easier use
+4. Fix the wireframe to match up with original design
+5. Change the cursor to be a rocketship to go along with the theme
+6. Format for mobile users
+7. Format for tablet users